Cultivator and Creator

 from a curious ask of “Why am I here?”

-The answer is an autoethnographic study about understanding the addicted artist and the resilience and mindfulness tools that can lead to better physical, mental, and spiritual health, how to build a safe space where a creative career and life can align honestly and authentically.
-How through the work of recovery, you are responsible for cultivating and creating your own gratitude design practice.
+This is when I began to understand addiction, toxic positivity, and how the resilience and mindfulness tools within you can lead to physical, mental, and spiritual health.
+How to build a safe space where a creative career and life can align honestly and authentically.
+How through the work of recovery, you are responsible for cultivating and creating your own gratitude.

-This thesis tells a bit about my rural raisin’ Kentucky farm background and how I learned at an early age the capacity to recover quickly from difficulties.
-How to run and hide in a safe space and doodle away the drama.
-That discovery of my inner toughness is a key piece in my toolbox I didn’t know was there.
-How looking back at my sense of place is where I learned confidence and compassion to help heal the muddy parts of life today and run my design firm with a healing centered focus.
+This thesis tells a bit about my rural raisin’, Kentucky farm background and how I learned at an early age the capacity to recover quickly from difficulties — how to run and hide in a safe space and doodle away the drama.
+Discovering my inner toughness was a key piece in my toolbox I didn’t even realize was there.
+By looking back at my sense of place, I learned confidence and compassion to help heal the muddy parts of life today.
+This healing-centered focus is now the foundation from which I run my design firm.

-This thesis is a vulnerable story and study of the self through my grad school journey.
-How I began to face my own truths and habits.
-Also, how it’s important to have an understanding of learned behaviors.
-How I realized I was responsible for my unhealthy habits I used to cope with hardships as an adult.
-I learned to examine the good and bad and made a choice to learn new ways to respond to life’s stress.
-Using mindfulness, meditation and writing.
-Revealing cycles to break and new ones to create.
+This thesis is a vulnerable story, a study of the self through my grad school journey.
+How it’s important to have an understanding of learned behaviors, and how I began to face my own truths and habits.
+How I realized I was responsible for the unhealthy habits I was using to cope with hardships as an adult.
+I learned to examine myself honestly, the good and the bad, and made a choice to learn new ways to respond to life’s stresses.
+Using mindfulness, meditation, and writing, I uncovered cycles to break and new ones to create.

-My own hard truths, while writing and researching, revealed an unhealthy alcohol addiction.
-Years of people pleasin’, panic attacks, and toxic positivity caught up with me.
-My failed attempts to control stress of running a creative company, shame and guilt cycles with alcohol was real.
-I share my process of regaining possession of my truest self.
+The hard truths I faced while writing and researching revealed an unhealthy alcohol addiction.
+Years of people pleasin’, panic attacks, and toxic positivity had caught up with me.
+My failed attempts to control the stress of running a creative company, the shame and guilt cycles with alcohol, were real but not really me.
+Now I am privileged to share the process of how I regained possession of my truest self.
 It is the biggest reward today.
-I found through community, sharing and writing a way to live a clear authentic happy life.
-A hangover free morning never gets old.
+Through community, sharing, and writing, I found a way to live a clear, authentic, happy life.
+Hangover-free mornings never get old.